cmwalolo/Crolow.FastDico/README.md

     - Wildcard search (seemless multiple ? or *)
     - Anagram search
     - Anagram & smaller search.
 - A scrabble engine that can create games
     - includes a boosted version which analyses solutions to get a level of difficulty.
 - A console application to generate scrabble games
     - Included french dictionary
     - French Configuration files

-- A Maui / Blazor application
+A Maui/Blazor application
-    - A word searcher
+    - a word searcher
-    - A dictionary browser
+    - a dictionary browser
-    - Configurations for the upcoming scrabble game GUI
+    - configurations for the upcoming scrabble game GUI
+    - Hypergram (to come)

 This code is totally written by my own, and it is free for strictly personal use.